gatsbyjs/gatsby/README.md

 3. **Start the site in `develop` mode.**

-   Next, move into your new site’s directory and start it up:
+   Now, move into your new site’s directory and start it up:

    ```shell
    cd my-gatsby-site/